-- Crestmont St. is NOT a one-way street.
+- Harvard Street is NOT a one way street.
 All cars must remain in the line. - No parking in front of the school during 7-9 AM and 2-4 PM. - If you park across the street, you must use the crosswalk.
-Please DO NOT park and walk your child in between cars or allow your child to do so.

-- Please DO NOT jump the traffic line by going around cars. - Please DO NOT drive in the front parking lot because that area is designated for our SPED buses.
-You will be turned around. - Please have students ready to exit the car in car line. - Please know we partner with HISD police for actions considered unsafe.
+Please DO NOT park and walk your child in between cars or allow your child to do so. - Please DO NOT jump the traffic line by going around cars. - Please have students ready to exit the car. - Please know we partner with HISD police for actions considered unsafe.